Maud, Countess of Angus1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 307.
 Hereinafter cited as The Complete Peerage.

-John 'the Red' Comyn was born before 1278.
-He was the son of John Comyn and Eleanor Balliol.2 He married Joan de Valence, daughter of William de Valence, Earl of Pembroke.
-He died on 10 February 1305/6, stabbed by Bruce.1
+John 'the Red' Comyn, 2nd of Badenoch was the son of John Comyn and Eleanor Balliol.2 He married Joan de Valence, daughter of William de Valence, Earl of Pembroke.
+He died on 10 February 1305/6 at Dumfries Church, Dumfries, Dumfries-shire, Scotland, stabbed by Bruce.1,3

-Child of John 'the Red' Comyn and Joan de Valence
+Children of John 'the Red' Comyn, 2nd of Badenoch and Joan de Valence

 Citations